Fuwn/gigi/README.md

 # 👧️ Gigi

-> A Finger protocol server for risk takers
+> A [Finger](https://www.rfc-editor.org/info/rfc742) protocol server for risk takers

 Gigi is a Finger protocol server with few features.

-- Gigi can respond to Finger requests statically
+- Gigi can respond to Finger requests statically.
-- Gigi can respond to Finger requests dynamically
+- Gigi can respond to Finger requests dynamically.

 <p align="center">
   <br>